 Experiences of a Lifetime

 Oswego’s faculty and students actively participate in research and creative activities.
 The College stresses the importance of undergraduate research, enabling advanced research for undergraduates that other institutions offer only at the graduate level.
 Outstanding facilities, including the recently constructed Shineman Center for Science, Engineering and Innovation, help students gain hands-on experience.

 The College sends 20 percent of its students a year to other countries under its international education programs.
 The opportunities range from traditional classroom study in another country to interning with a multinational corporation to student teaching abroad to intensive summer research in Oswego’s distinctive Global Laboratory network.

-Over 1,300 students participate each year in internship and co-op opportunities ranging from Fortune 500 corporations to non-profit organizations.
+Over 1,200 students participate annually in internship, co-op and related practicum opportunities ranging from Fortune 500 corporations to non-profit organizations.
 These experiences can be done for academic credit, for pay, or done on a volunteer basis.
 Co-op experiences, which are exclusively paid, are growing and include their own opportunity for scholarships.

 Oswego offers more than 200 clubs and organizations that span a range of categories — academic, media, club sports, religious, cultural, special interest, Greek life, the arts and community service.

 SUNY Oswego has once again earned regional recognition (top 10) among “Best Value Schools” from U.S. News & World Report.
 Oswego offers competitive costs and financial aid that includes more than $7.5 million in merit scholarships for outstanding undergraduates.
 Over 40 percent of enrolling students receive renewable merit scholarships averaging $3,600 annually.
 As of 2020–21 tuition, room, full board and fees for New York residents total about $23,054 for the year.